How to Save Money When Moving into a New House

 There are a variety of companies that sell reinforced cardboard boxes for moving, and these are usually very handy – but they’re also very expensive.
 To avoid buying them, try saving any useful boxes in the leadup to your move, and ask your family and friends to do the same.
 This will help keep you under budget when moving house, plus it’s better for the environment.

 If you can’t find boxes this way, local supermarkets usually have boxes they’re happy to donate.
 Because these are used to carry heavy food products, they’re often pretty strong.

 Another tip: if you do go down the route of buying proper moving boxes, you can use them time and time again if you take care of them.
 Avoid using too much tape and don’t write all over the sides of the boxes.
 You should also store them somewhere that’s dry and safe from the elements.

 Making moving easier

-Even with these tips, the costs of moving can often provide some expensive surprises.
-If you’re in need of an easy secured loan quickly, Swoosh are here to help.
-Follow our simple application process to find if you’re eligible, and we’ll do the rest.
+Now you know how to save money when moving into a new house!
+But even with these tips, the costs of moving can often provide some expensive surprises.
+If you’re in need of an easy secured loan quickly, Swoosh is here to help.
+Follow our simple application process to find out if you’re eligible for a loan for moving house, and we’ll do the rest.
 Take the stress out of moving today!